TheAypisamFpv/CESI_Bad_Apple/README.md

 ---

 ### 1 simple rule:
-- use at least 1 thing learned during a course to Bad Apple!!
+- use at least 1 thing learned during a course to play Bad Apple!!
+(Video and/or Sound)

 ---